Thuynh808/HA-WebTrack/README.md

    ```bash
    vim inventory
    ```
-> **Note:** Make sure to change IP addresses for all 4 servers according to your setup
+> **Note:** Replace IP addresses for all 4 servers and control node's fqdn and hostname according to your setup
 5. **Run the initial setup script:** <br><br>
    ```bash
    ./initial-setup.sh